Related: Medebach revisited in 2016

 Because although Arnsberg is located 500 meters lower than Winterberg (the highest point after 4 km), the climbs along the route, from valley to valley, are almost nowhere below an average 8.5% and that was hurting me more and more.

 Even though there was more sunshine and the temperature had risen to near comfortable by now, after the descent towards Arnsberg, I crashed into the parking of an Edeka with ‘bäckerei’ and called it a day.

 We had a ‘Kaffee und Kuchen’ and went home after that – just 80.9 kilometers today, but with 1,483 altimeters, this ride was relatively more difficult than the others.

-I will be back in this area – it’s as close to bicycling heaven as you can get, outside of the Alps or Dolomites of course.
+I will be back in this area – it’s as close to bicycling heaven as you can get, outside of the Alps, the Dolomites or – also in Germany – Berchtesgaden of course.

 And if the temperatures are higher – or in general: if the weather is more fit for bicycling activities – it should be serious fun here.